opendocsg/slw-judgments-backfill/2003_SGHC_248/report.md

 ## time before the court rises for the day.

-14     I first analysed this provision in detail in _Chiaw Wai Onn v Public Prosecutor_ [1997] 3 SLR 445.
+14     I first analysed this provision in detail in _Chiaw Wai Onn v Public Prosecutor_ <span class="citation">[1997] 3 SLR 445</span>.
 The accused in this case had been convicted and sentenced to 12 months’ imprisonment by the district court.
 On appeal, I affirmed his conviction and enhanced his sentence with a fine of $80,000.
 However, I revoked this order on the same day when I realised that I had exceeded my jurisdictional limit in imposing the $80,000 fine.
 Instead, I substituted the fine with a further sentence of six months’ imprisonment, bringing the total to 18 months’ imprisonment.

 15     The substitution of sentence raised a legal point concerning whether the High Court in its criminal appellate capacity could alter the judgment.
 In the course of deciding the issue, I considered the interpretation and scope of s 217 of the CPC.